davidmweber/scopus/README.md

 ------

 Scopus is a Scala interface to the [Opus](http://www.opus-codec.org) and [Speex](http://www.speex.org/) codecs.
+There is also a PCM "codec" which is effectively a NULL codec and is useful in testing.

-It is light and thin by design and gives programmers access to the bulk of the functionality to the codecs.
+It is light and thin by design and gives programmers access to the bulk of thefunctionality to the codecs.
 It uses JNI to handle the native code and works for Linux (amd64 and i386) and OSX.
 Benchmarks performed on the encoder show that it is 10% slower than a native C implementation.
-For example, on a 3.5Ghz i5, the Opus codder runs at 360 times real time (complexity factor set to 2).
+For example, on a 3.5Ghz i5, the Opus coder runs at 360 times real time (complexity factor set to 2).
 The Opus decoder runs at around 1600 times real time.
 A native benchmark shows the encoder to run at 400 times real time.
 The LLVM C compiler (clang v3.4) pips GCC by about 5%.